Oh, nooo, a picture of me... :-O

 Flying, general aviation

-Click here for general aviation pictures!But that is pretty much the past now, since the exhibition place where I had a small museum is closed now, and most of the machines are in storage.
-I had to find new goals, so I turned to some of my earlier hobbies: flying.
-Airplanes have fascinated me since I was very little, but back then I never thought I could be flying one of those beautiful planes.
-Unfortunately I don't have the money to participate in a PPL (private pilot's license) traing course (flying is expensive here in Hungary and the salaries are low), so what I do is mostly "plane-spotting", in a somewhat different way from other "spotters": I prefer small aircraft and general aviation to big airliners.
+Click here for general aviation pictures!Airplanes have fascinated me since I was very little, but back then I never thought I could be flying one of those beautiful planes.
+Unfortunately I don't have the money to participate in a PPL (private pilot's license) traing course, so what I do is mostly "plane-spotting", in a somewhat different way from other "spotters": I prefer small aircraft and general aviation to big airliners.
 I also fly sometimes: I try to get into every plane that has an unvacant seat.
 I have also set up a web page with some of my experiences and photos.

 I've also done a comic strip about an imaginery airline for a local website, which was a nice thing since my other ancient hobby is drawing, so I had two hobbies in one!
 My contract has ended, and now I plan to present this comic here, on my own site one day.
 Too bad I don't have enough free time!

 The trams of Budapest!Another thing that I'm fairly into: trams.
 Or trolleys.
-Or light rail vehicles or whatever you call them!
+Or streetcars,.
+Or light rail... or whatever you call them!
 I have always liked them, because they're different from the other public transport means: they don't pollute the air and the environment, they can be very effective and fast, and... they're cute.
 Or let's say "nice", if you don't like the idea of calling something that's not a living thing "cute" :-) I grew up in Budapest, Hungary (and that's where I still live now, too), where the tram system is part of our city lives: they appear in poems, children's books, they're on almost every old picture about Budapest, and from day to day they commute us to work and then back home.

 Originally Budapest had one of the biggest and most complex tram systems of the world, with a vast variety of car types.
 Unfortunately that's gone now, but we still have a number of tram routes we can be proud of.
 The streetcars may be old and noisy by today's standards, but you wouldn't tell that to an old friend, right?
 I believe you won't be surprised if I tell you that I also have a web site dedicated (mostly) to the trams of Budapest - the photos speak for themselves I think!